Estimation of an Optomechanical Parameter via Weak Value Amplification

-From the perspective of parameter estimation, optomechanical systems have been analyzed in \cite{Tsang2013,Iwasawa2013,Ang2013,Zheng2016}.
-As compared to these previous works, in this article we employ weak value amplification (WVA) \cite{AAV1988,Svensson2013,TamirCohen2013,Kofman2012,Dressel2014} in order to improve the accuracy of the estimations in optomechanics.
-This technique is based on the readout of anomalous weak values and has been successfully applied to high precision estimation of small parameters, such as beam deflections \cite{Hall2008,Dixon2009,Starling2009}, frequency shifts \cite{StarlingFrequency2010}, phase shifts \cite{StarlingPhase2010}, Doppler shifts \cite{Viza2013}, longitudinal phase shifts \cite{Brunner2010}, angular rotations \cite{Loaiza2014} and temperature shifts \cite{Egan2012}.
-Other applications of weak measurements and weak values have been proposed for quantum control \cite{Coto2017} and for the construction of non classical states \cite{Montenegro2017} of macroscopic objects.
+In our work we employ the technique of weak value amplification (WVA) \cite{AAV1988,Svensson2013,TamirCohen2013,Kofman2012,Dressel2014} for the estimation of an optomechanical parameter.
+This method is based on \emph{weak measurements} of an observable together with a probabilistic procedure called \emph{postselection}, by which a final state of the system being measured is also specified (typically only the initial system state is specified).
+The ensemble average of this type of measurements corresponds to (the real part of) a weak value.
+Weak values may be larger than any of the eigenvalues of the observable being measured and therefore the effect on the measurement device can be amplified.
+Weak values have been successfully applied to high precision estimation of small parameters, such as beam deflections \cite{Hall2008,Dixon2009,Starling2009}, frequency shifts \cite{StarlingFrequency2010}, phase shifts \cite{StarlingPhase2010}, Doppler shifts \cite{Viza2013}, longitudinal phase shifts \cite{Brunner2010}, angular rotations \cite{Loaiza2014} or temperature shifts \cite{Egan2012}.
+Other applications of weak measurements and weak values have been proposed for quantum control \cite{Coto2017} and for the generation of non classical states of macroscopic objects \cite{Montenegro2017,Carrasco2018}.